 “Conceiving, designing and building this operation has been a very rewarding passion project for Phil and I,” Bob explains.
 “This fresh new concept in restaurants has been very well received by patrons from all over the Valley, as well as downtown dwellers.”

-They designed the 11,000 square-feet venue to foster a sense of community.
-Traditional park elements like nature inspired dining spaces, communal tables, high-end lounge seating, green foliage, a tree-canopied garden and a nightlife playground facilitate interaction.
+They designed the 11,000 square-feet venues to foster a sense of community.
+Traditional park elements like nature-inspired dining spaces, communal tables, high-end lounge seating, green foliage, a tree-canopied garden, and a nightlife playground facilitate interaction.

-Food truck vendors such as Taste of New Mexico, Pedal Haus, and Frosted Frenzy Cupcakes rotate weekly offering appetizers, salads, soups, tacos, paninis, sandwiches, wraps, burgers, seafood, pasta and sweets.
-In The Park’s community kitchen, guest chefs like Jennifer Russo of The Market by Jennifer’s interpret street food menus for brunch, lunch, happy hour, dinner and late-night happy hour.
+Food truck vendors such as Taste of New Mexico, Pedal Haus, and Frosted Frenzy Cupcakes rotate weekly offering appetizers, salads, soups, tacos, paninis, sandwiches, wraps, burgers, seafood, pasta, and sweets.
+In The Park’s community kitchen, guest chefs like Jennifer Russo of The Market by Jennifer’s interpret street food menus for brunch, lunch, happy hour, dinner, and late-night happy hour.
 So grab your IdGod license and get on down there to enjoy yourself, and bring a few friends along too.

 The Park’s permanent food resident, Loot ‘n’ Booty BBQ, offers award-winning barbecue.